palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 [4] Weis C, Cuénod A, Rieck B et al. Direct antimicrobial resistance prediction from clinical MALDI-TOF mass spectra using machine learning.
 Nat Med 28, 164–174 (2022). https://doi.org/10.1038/s41591-021-01619-9.

 ## Contents
-synthetic-data-for-mass-spectrometry is composed of a series of modules contained in [docs](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/docs) and notebooks in [notebook](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/notebook):
+synthetic-data-for-mass-spectrometry is composed of a series of modules contained in [docs](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/docs) and [VAE](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/VAE)/[CVAE](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/CVAE) folders, according to the model one want to use:

-- modules define classes and methods useful to create the VAE/CVAE model.
+- docs contains modules defining classes and methods useful to create the VAE/CVAE model.
-- notebook contains jupyter notebooks that allow to train the model, generate new data and test their quality w.r.t. real data.
+- VAE/CVAE contains modules that allow to train the model and generate new data, and save all the informations.

+Some examples are also present in the [notebook](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/notebook) folder.

 For a better description of each module: